Devaki Nandan Khatri

-Devaki Nandan Khatri (18 June 1861– 1 August 1913) was an Indian writer who lived in Varanasi and wrote the historic fiction fantasy novel Chandrakanta.
+Devaki Nandan Khatri (18 June 1861– 1 August 1913) was an Indian writer who was born in Samastipur and wrote the historic fiction fantasy novel Chandrakanta.

 Biography

-He was born on 18 June 1861 in a Punjabi family in Pusa village of Muzaffarpur district of Bengal Presidency, British India (present day Bihar, India).
+He was born on 18 June 1861 in a Punjabi family in Pusa village of Samastipur district of Bengal Presidency, British India (present day Bihar, India).
 His father's name was Lala Ishwardas.
 His forefathers were residents of Punjab (Lahore) and held high positions during the reign of the Mughals.
-Lala Ishwardas settled in Benaras during the reign of Sher Singh, son of Maharaj Ranjit Singh.
+Lala Ishwardas settled in Banaras during the reign of Sher Singh, son of Maharaj Ranjit Singh.

 Khatri's early education was in Urdu-Persian.
 Later he also studied Hindi, Sanskrit and English.
 After finishing his early education, he reached Tekari Raj in Gaya and got a job with the king there.
 Later, he established a printing press called 'Lahari Press' in Varanasi and started the publication of Hindi monthly Sudarshan in 1900.

 He died on 1 August 1913.